vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-node.md

 Add the following new parameters to the configuration files.

 We recommend checking all of the changes on your own.
-Follow the below instructions to do it:
+Follow the below instructions to do it, and read through every description to understand the changes:

 1. Download vega `v0.73.0`
 2. Generate config files within the temp home directory